innovatodev/WindowsFresh/README.md

 It is recommended to run on a fresh Windows installation, not really mandatory but it could cause some problems if current install is already tweaked by other methods.

-Do no support old Windows versions and LTSC versions, this script will works perfectly only on last Windows version (Actually Windows 10 20H2)
+Do no support old Windows versions and LTSC versions, this script will works perfectly only on last Windows version (Actually Windows 10 20H2).

+It is recommended to reinstall Windows with a clean ISO provided by microsoft (Download Windows USB/DVD Download Tool by example) because it is not bloated by OEM manufacturers (HP,LENOVO etc...)

+The script functionnalities are :

 1-Uninstall UWP Apps (WHITELIST)